Founder & CEO

 Who would play you in a movie and why: Probably Anne Hathaway or Rachel McAdams.

 Name a song that describes your teaching style: Don’t Stop Believin

 What is your favorite part of being an MCCA Teacher: The tribe and community we have created.
 I love that positive atmosphere and that everyone feels like they can exhale and be themselves when they walk through the door.
 You can feel the love and compassion all around.
 It’s such a magical feeling.

 Top 5 words that come to mind when you think of YOUR MCCA: Family, Love, Home, Courage, Gratitude

-Coty is blessed to do what she loves every day and hopes to continue to tell stories, inspires others, create opportunities, pave pathways, and motivate courageous and compassionate artists of all ages to nurture and pursue their passions.
-She believes in the power of the arts not only a means of expression, but as a tool for healing.
+Coty is blessed to do what she loves every day and hopes to continue to tell stories, inspire others, and motivate courageous and compassionate artists.
 Her greatest joy is sharing this marvelous adventure with her husband and beautiful sons who inspire her everyday to be the best she can be.

 “To accomplish great things, we must not only act, but also dream; not only plan, but also believe.” ~Anatole France